Paul DeJong Preview, Player Props: Giants vs. Padres

 Paul DeJong At The Plate

-- In 23.0% of his games this year, DeJong has had at least one RBI.
-He's picked up more than one in 9.0% and driven in three or more of his team's runs in three contests.
+- DeJong has driven in a run in 23 games this year (22.8%), including nine games with more than one RBI (8.9%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.